 - Base of the Pro Quality Pole is bigger in circumference than the XPert pole.

-- The Chrome Pro Quality Pole parts screw together during installation.
+- The PFD Chrome Pro Quality Pole parts screw together during installation.
 The XPert X Pole parts are held together with X Joints and requires the use additional hex screws.
 X Joints are supposed to increase the stability and strength of the dance pole for a longer life span and better durability.
 The X Joints are stronger and can handle a more horizontal impact than the screw together type poles by far.
-No dance pole is designed to handle horizontal impact but spinning on a pole does strain the joints in the middle of the pole.
-When you compare these too types of joints, X Poles X Joints are the strongest available on the market that I know of.
+NO dance pole is designed to handle horizontal impact but spinning on a pole does strain the joints in the middle of the pole.
+The PDF Chrome Pro Quality Dance pole does have a solid screw together joint (a stability feature most other screw together types pole DON’T have), but, when you compare these too types of joints, X Poles X Joints are the strongest available on the market that I know of.

 - Both have Standard hex screws on base to change the pole from spinning to static mode, however, the X-Pole XPert model has a much better quality allen wrench with a ball point making it easier to turn the hex screws and reduces the chance of stripping the hex screws.
 They are just a finer quality with a cute case with a zipper!